DevCycleHQ/devcycle-docs/docs/integrations/google-analytics-4.md

 2. Name it "GA4_Custom_User_Properties."
 3. Select "GA4 Event" for "Tag Configuration."
 4. In "Configuration Tag," choose your existing GA4 Configuration Tag.
-5. Input `'set_user_properties'` for "Event Name."
+5. Input `'set_user_properties'` for "Event Name" (or the event name you chose).

 ![Tag Configuration](/sept-13-2023-ga4-3.png)

 ### Step 4: Define Trigger for Custom Event Tag

-1. While in the tag setup, go to "Triggering."
+1. While in the tag setup, go to "Triggering".
-2. Create a new trigger and set its type to "Custom Event."
+2. Create a new trigger and set its type to "Custom Event".
-3. Name the event `'set_user_properties'`.
+3. Name the event `'set_user_properties'` (Or the event name you chose).

 ### Step 5: Publish Changes

-1. After configuring the tag and trigger, click "Submit."
+1. After configuring the tag and trigger, click "Submit".
    - Note: Review and test changes before publishing to ensure functionality.

+#### How to Validate in Preview Mode Before Publishing
+Before hitting "Submit," it's crucial to validate that your configurations are working as intended.
+Use GTM’s Preview mode for this.

+1. Click on "Preview" at the top right of the GTM interface.
+2. This will open a new browser tab, where you'll navigate to your website.
+3. Perform actions that should trigger the tag you've configured.
+4. Check the GTM Preview pane that appears at the bottom of your website.
+It should show the tags that are fired upon your actions.
+5. Specifically, confirm that your DevCycle feature and variation data is correctly passed to GA4 tags.

 ## Google Analytics 4 Configuration

 ### Reporting in GA4

-1. Navigate to "Reports" > "Library" > "New Report."
+1. Navigate to "Reports" > "Library" > "New Report".
-2. Choose the metric for analysis under "Event Metric."
+2. Choose the metric for analysis under "Event Metric".
 3. Select the feature property under "Dimension," e.g., **`DVC_featureNameA`**.
    - If the dimension doesn't exist:
-      1. Go to "Admin" > "Custom definitions" > "Create custom dimension."
+      1. Go to "Admin" > "Custom definitions" > "Create custom dimension".
       2. Set the scope to `Event` and name the event parameter according to your feature.

 <details>